Islamic veiling practices by country: Maldives

 There are no laws in the Maldives that require women to cover their heads, but since the early 21st-century Maldivian women have typically worn hijab and niqab in public.
 Although the majority of Maldivian women wear the veil (2017), this is a phenomenon experienced in the past two decades or so, as a response to increased religious conservatism.

-The Maldives became Muslim in the 12th century but women did not veil: in 1337, the Muslim traveller Ibn Battuta expressed his dislike of the fact that the Muslim women of the Maldives did not veil and only wore a skirt (called feyli) over the lower half of their bodies, and that he had no success in ordering them to cover up.
+The Maldives became Islamised in the 12th century but women did not veil: in 1337, the Muslim traveller Ibn Battuta expressed his dislike of the fact that the Muslim women of the Maldives did not veil and only wore a skirt (called feyli) over the lower half of their bodies, leaving their breasts and heads uncovered (similar to the customs of Nair women in Kerala with which Maldives had intense naval contact before British rule), which was a culture shock that intensely scandalised the Maghrebi traveller and that his endeavour to cover their bosoms met with very limited results.
 With the exception of a failed attempt to force women to veil in the 17th-century, veiling continued to be uncommon in the Maldives until the 20th century.

-From the 1980s onward, veiling started to become more common in the Maldives due to growing Islamic conservatism triggered by the Grand Mosque seizure & Iranian revolution, and in the early 21st-century women and girls were put under growing social pressure to veil, resulting in hijab and black robes becoming common public wear by 2006.
+From the 1980s onward, veiling started to become more common in the Maldives due to growing Islamic conservatism triggered by the Grand Mosque seizure and Iranian revolution, and in the early 21st-century women and girls were put under growing social pressure to veil, resulting in hijab and black robes becoming common public wear by 2006.

 In 2007, the US Department of State's annual International Religious Freedom Report referenced one instance in which a female student was restricted from attending school for wearing a headscarf, despite civil servants wearing them at work without issue; conversely, there are reports of women being pressured into covering themselves by close relatives; of unveiled women being harassed, and of school girls being pressured to veil by their teachers.

-Women who refuse to wear a veil or decide to remove it face social stigma from both their families and members of the public.
+Per a report sponsored by the US Government, women who refuse to wear a veil or decide to remove it face social stigma from both their families and members of the public.

 Myanmar

-At a conference in Yangon held by the Organization for the Protection of Race and Religion on 21 June 2015, a group of Buddhist monks locally called Ma Ba Tha declared that the headscarves "were not in line with school discipline", recommending the Burmese government to ban the wearing of hijabs by Muslim schoolgirls and to ban animal slaughter on the Eid holiday.
+At a conference in Yangon held by the Organization for the Protection of Race and Religion on 21 June 2015, a group of nationalist Buddhist monks locally called Ma Ba Tha unilaterally declared that the headscarves "were not in line with school discipline", recommending the Burmese government to ban the wearing of hijabs by Muslim schoolgirls and to ban animal slaughter on the Eid holiday.